xiaoyu961031/OCS-MOFs/README.md

 The repository includes scripts for data preprocessing, model training, and evaluation, employing diversity-adaptable machine learning techniques to ensure model robustness across distinct chemical spaces.
 The models aim to optimize CO2 uptake and selectivity in OCS-MOFs, providing valuable insights into how to design efficient materials for gas separation.

-Referencee: The work is now accepted by Journal of Chemical Theory and Computation.
-Xiaoyu Wu, Rui Zheng and Jianwen Jiang*.
-Leveraging Cross-Diversity Machine Learning to Unveil Metal-Organic Frameworks with Open Copper Sites for Biogas Upgrading
+If you use this in your work, please cite our related publication: Xiaoyu Wu, Rui Zheng and Jianwen Jiang*.
+Leveraging Cross-Diversity Machine Learning to Unveil Metal-Organic Frameworks with Open Copper Sites for Biogas Upgrading 10.1021/acs.jctc.4c01478